A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: Simulation Results

 \subsection{Heap-based SGRAND}

-This subsection evaluates the complexity and decoding performance of heap-based SGRAND against two alternatives.
-We consider decoding BCH(127,106) code at Eb/N0 = 5 dB, comparing array-based SGRAND, heap-based SGRAND, and ORBGRAND.
+This subsection evaluates the computational complexity and decoding performance of heap-based SGRAND by comparison with array-based SGRAND and ORBGRAND, using the BCH (127,106) code at $E_b/N_0 = 5$ dB.
 All algorithms have the same codeword testing complexity $f(N,K)$: test parities sequentially and stop on the first failure.

+The reported complexity results are obtained by explicitly counting the number of operations during Monte Carlo decoding simulations.
+The analytical expressions in \eqref{eq:complexity_array_sum} and \eqref{eq:complexity_heap_sum} provide the underlying complexity characterization.
+Following commonly used practice in algorithm-level complexity analysis (e.g., \cite{yuan2023guessing}), different operations are normalized using XOR-equivalent counts: one comparison is counted as $6$ XOR operations, and one real-valued addition is counted as $8$ XOR operations.
+The sorting cost is evaluated as $6N\log_2 N$, accounting for the comparison operations required to order $N$ elements.
+Unless otherwise stated, this XOR-equivalent normalization is consistently adopted throughout the remainder of this paper for all complexity evaluations.

-Figure \ref{fig:Aim1}(a) illustrates the variation in decoding latency with different query number $t$.
+Figure~\ref{fig:Aim1}(a) illustrates the variation of the total computational complexity $\Phi_{\mathrm{tot}}$ with respect to the query index $t$.
 ORBGRAND exhibits a strictly linear growth trend.
-Heap-based SGRAND has an $\mathcal{O}(t\log t)$ term in \eqref{eq:complexity_heap_sum}, but still exhibits a nearly linear growth trend, indicating that the heap maintenance overhead is modest.
-In stark contrast, array-based SGRAND exhibits a quadratic complexity growth as revealed in \eqref{eq:complexity_array_sum}.
-Figure \ref{fig:Aim1}(b) further compares the complexity for testing one codeword, demonstrating that both heap-based SGRAND and ORBGRAND maintain approximately constant overhead.
+Although heap-based SGRAND contains an $\mathcal{O}(t\log t)$ term in \eqref{eq:complexity_heap_sum}, its overall complexity still grows nearly linearly with $t$.
+In contrast, array-based SGRAND exhibits a pronounced quadratic growth behavior, consistent with the analysis in \eqref{eq:complexity_array_sum}.
+Figure~\ref{fig:Aim1}(b) further compares the average complexity per codeword test, showing that both heap-based SGRAND and ORBGRAND maintain approximately constant overhead across different query limits.